18 Aug 2025

 Kingribs is seeing a positive change on the operational side of things, starting with how the Point of Sale (POS) looks and works.
 All orders come directly into the Kitchen Display System (KDS) from POS, Self-Order Kiosk, Website, App, and Delivery Platforms.

-Since Kingribs offers both delivery and eat-in, the Self-Order Kiosk plays a crucial role, allowing customers to place orders themselves without relying on staff.
+Kingribs offers both delivery and eat-in.
+Therefore, the Self-Order Kiosk plays a crucial role.
+It allows customers to place orders independently without relying on staff.
 The app complements this by recognizing customers, letting them collect and redeem loyalty points seamlessly across channels.

 In the busier units, it’s just less intense to run a busy shift now,” Shania shared.
 “Before, there was so much visual noise, you saw every single order, all at once.
 Now, if an order is done, it disappears from the live orders view.
 It’s a small detail, but it makes a big difference.

-Every store now has its own dashboard, giving managers real-time visibility into orders, sales, and menu performance.
+As a result, every store now has its own dashboard.
+Managers get real-time visibility into orders, sales, and menu performance.
 Historical trends, product-level insights, and leaderboards make it easy to compare units, spark friendly competition, and share best practices.
 Instead of operating in isolation, each store can see the performance of other stores and feel part of a connected, ambitious chain.

 With the software change, Kingribs has also set its sights on improving delivery data and service.
 With S4D’s Driver App, Kingribs can track exactly which driver delivered each order, update in real-time the ETA towards the customer (AI), and respond faster if something goes wrong.